Current visiting arrangements at Medway Maritime Hospital.

 - Washing your hands regularly, or using hand gel

-- Not entering the hospital if you have COVID-19 symptoms, unless you require medical care.
+- Not entering the hospital if you have COVID-19 symptoms, unless you require urgent medical care.

 Please do not bring lateral flow tests in to the hospital to test your loved ones; if you are concerned that a current inpatient has COVID-19, please inform a member of staff.